kyegomez/zeta/README.md

 ## Contributing

 Zeta is an open-source project, and contributions are welcome!
-Whether you want to create new features, fix bugs, or improve the infrastructure, we'd love to have you contribute.
+If you want to create new features, fix bugs, or improve the infrastructure, we'd love to have you contribute.

 **Getting Started:**